2022 Women's Under-19 EURO finals: Top scorers

 Final tournament top scorers

-1 goal: Jorja Fox, Grace Clinton (England), Inès Benyahia, Judith Coquet, Noémie Mouchon (France), Nicole Arcangeli (Italy), Cathinka Tandberg (Norway), Carmen Álvarez, Mirari Uria, Ornella Vignola (Spain)
+1 goal: Jorja Fox, Grace Clinton (England), Inès Benyahia, Noémie Mouchon, Louna Ribadeira (France), Sarah Mattner (Germany), Cathinka Tandberg (Norway), Carmen Álvarez, Mirari Uria, Ornella Vignola (Spain)

 Holders France had three different scorers in their 3-0 defeat of the tournament hosts in the opening match in Group A, though Noémie Mouchon would have joined Vinberg and Beever-Jones on two goals had she not had a penalty saved.
 Spain also shared the goals around as they saw off Italy 3-1.